 Shields, W. Catastrophic epilepsy in childhood.
 Epilepsy, 41 (Suppl.
 2): S2-S6 (2000).

-*Intellectual disability is also known as mental retardation.
+*Intellectual disability was formerly known as mental retardation.